 Welcome to Vesterålen located in the north of Norway surrounded by some of the most stunning landscapes the country has to offer.
 Known locally as the 'Kingdom of the Whales' it is home to a huge population of different species of Whales, as well as abundant numbers of Cod, Coalfish, Halibut and numerous other saltwater species.

 Saltstraumen Brygge in Bodø offers some of the best sea fishing in Norway.
 From the world-famous Strait with its huge tide and shallow water which attracts many Halibut to feed to its deeper water marks famous for holding huge shoals of Cod and Coalfish.
 Plaice fishing is also very good due to the sheer amount of shallow bays.

 If you are looking for a family fishing holiday then Mefjord is the destination for you.
 Not only is this an anglers paradise with super-sized specimen Cod, Halibut and Coalfish coming out of the waters at various times of the year but there are also a huge variety of activities on offer to keep the whole family entertained.

-We are extremely delighted to be able to offer you a hosted fishing trip to Å Norway which is on the stunning Islands of Lofoten.
-This trip will be hosted by one of our hosts and a Norwegian Guide and they will be with you every step of the way helping you to get the most out of your sea fishing holiday.
+We are extremely delighted to be able to offer you a guided fishing trip to Å in Norway which is on the stunning Islands of Lofoten.
+This trip is guided by a Nordic Sea Angling Guide, that will be with you every step of the way helping you to get the most out of your sea fishing holiday.

 We are extremely pleased to be able to offer you yet another fantastic opportunity to fish this part of the world as a single angler or small group and would like to welcome you to Vesterålen.
 Located in the north of Norway surrounded by some of the most stunning landscape Norway has to offer.
 This destination is an excellent area for a mixed species trip.